Many people prefer to hang their clothes lines using galvanised steel washing line posts.

-If you are going to use steel posts to make a washing line, there are 2 common ways you can do this:
+If you are going to use steel posts to hang a washing line, there are 2 common ways you can do this:

 1. Use Two Washing Line Posts

-The first method is to use two posts and fix a line between them.
+The first method is to use two poles and fix a line between them.